Can You Freeze Brie Cheese?

-If you thawed your brie more than two days ago, discard it.
-That’s another reason why you should freeze it in pieces - with pieces you can easily defrost only as much as you need, so you don’t have any leftovers after thawing.
+If you thawed your brie more than two or three days ago, discard it.
+That’s another reason why you should freeze it in pieces - with pieces you can defrost only as much as you need, so you don’t have any leftovers after thawing.

 If you thawed the cheese in the fridge and know right away that you thawed too much, it should be safe to refreeze it.